-A tool for reviewing the options for marketing and monitoring for social media and other sites
+A tool for reviewing the options for online customer acquision and monitoring for social media and other sites

 To help you review and prioritise, we developed the “Digital Marketing Radar” which gives a prompt on the different types of sites and apps you should think about to gain visibility.
 In larger companies it’s best to have a strategy for reach, so you should get clarity on your priorities through an online marketplace analysis or brand touchpoint map showing your priorities across paid, owned and earned media.